Principal bundles under reductive groups: Pullback of universal and minimal reductive groupoids

-To prove the converse, we may suppose that $K$ is of finite type.
+\begin{proof} The ``if'' is clear.
+To prove the ``only if'', we may suppose that $K$ is of finite type.
 Replacing $K$ by the inverse image of an appropriate subgroupoid of $K_\mathrm{\acute{e}t}$ along the projection $K \to K_\mathrm{\acute{e}t}$, we may suppose further that $K$ is minimally reductive over $H$.
-We have

-for a finite locally free $H$\nd algebra $\sR$.
-If $L$ is a universal reductive groupoid over $H$, there is a surjective morphism of groupoids $L \to K$ over $H$, and $\sR$ is isomorphic as a representation of $H$ to a representation of $L$.
-Replacing $K$ by a sufficiently large quotient of finite type of $L$ through which $L \to K$ factors, we may suppose that $\sR$ is isomorphic as a representation of $H$ to a representation $\sW$ of $K$.
+Write $p:X' \to X$ for the structural morphism of $X'$.
+If $K_0$ is a universal reductive groupoid over $H$, there is a surjective morphism of groupoids $K_0 \to K$ over $H$, and by Corollary~\ref{c:unequiv} the representation $p_*\sO_{X'}$ of $H$ is isomorphic to a representation of $K_0$.
+Replacing $K$ by a sufficiently large quotient of finite type of $K_0$ through which $K_0 \to K$ factors, we may suppose that for some representation $\sW$ of $K$ there is an $H$\nd isomorphism